ksasso1028/Juicestore-Bot/README.md

 ### CONFIGURATION
 Make sure you enter your twilio details into your bot constructor and uncomment self.client.
-On line 60 you will uncomment the text message portion and replace "from" with your twilio number In the monitor function you can replace the URL in the first line if you would like(only works on juicestore and will only buy shoes at the moment)
+On line 60 you will uncomment the text message portion and replace "from" with your twilio number.

+In the monitor function you can replace the URL in the first line if you would like(only works on juicestore and will only buy shoes at the moment)

 ### Installing